Creating custom content types

-To create a content type, select the Content Types link in the admin panel.
+To create a content type, Click Content Definition and select the Content Types link in the admin panel.

 On this screen, you can see the available content types in the system.
 Notice that it is possible to create and list content items of some of these types (such as "Page"), whereas others only allow you to edit the definition of the type here (such as Comments and Widgets, since these have a dedicated/custom admin experience for creating and listing these items instead).

 If you click "List Items", to list the items of the "Page" type, you can see the available content items of this type ("Page") in the site, similar to the "Manage Content" screen in the admin menu).

 You can also edit the definition of the Page type by clicking "Edit" for this type.

 A content type in Orchard is made up of fields and parts.
 An good overview of these concepts is described in Basic Orchard Concepts.
 A field is something specific to the type; for example, a Product type might have SKU and Price fields.
 A part, however, is a reusable component that can be attached to one or more types.
 For example, the Autoroute part gives a type the ability to be addressed on the front-end via a route/url.
 In some ways, you can think of a type as having fields, and being made up of one or more parts.
 This is actually reflected in the underlying code in Orchard as well.
 To treat a blog post as a AutoroutePart and access it's AutoroutePart.Slug property, you would write something like this: post.As<AutoroutePart>.Slug.
 Fortunately you don't have to write code to have fun with types and parts.
 We are going to look at this in more detail by way of example in the next section.